andreafortuna/niles-tg-bot-nodejs/README.md

 # Niles: telegram bot template for PaaS

-Simple NodeJs telegram bot template, designed to run on PaaS (currently only on Heroku)
+Simple NodeJs telegram bot template, designed to run on PaaS (currently only works on Heroku)

 ## Requisites